 Pupils were given the opportunity to learn how the restaurant operates and to take part in an ingredient tasting session and then a pizza making workshop.

-A big thank you to all the staff at Ashers Bakery for allowing us to visit.
+A big thank you to the manager Claudio Di Candia for allowing us to visit.